lyodine/evokit/docs/source/index.rst

 EvoKit Documentation
 ====================

 **EvoKit** is an evolutionary computation framework written in Python.
-The framework can implement a large range of interoperating representations and operators.
+See :doc:`why` for what sets it apart.

 Using EvoKit is easy!
 With all operators defined, you can run an evolutionary algorithm in just 7 lines! [#]_ [#]_

 .. code-block:: python
    :linenos:

-   ctrl: TruncationLinearController = SimpleLinearAlgorithm(
+   ctrl: SimpleLinearAlgorithm = SimpleLinearAlgorithm(
       population=init_pop,
       variator=RandomBitMutator(0.1),
       selector=Elitist(TruncationSelector[BinaryString](POPULATION_SIZE)),